BAMresearch/SOFA/README.rst

 Examples
 ========
-Test data can be found in the sofa/test_data folder.
+Test data can be found in the test_data folder.
 There is data for both the IM and FTC methods.
 For a detailed documentation on how to use the software see the tutorial section in the documentation.

 Installation
 ============